 ‘Fish Meat’ invites its viewers to take a look at the different farming methods, and begin to identify the more responsible operations.
 Environmentally speaking, the best system should be one that generates a high output with minimal input, farms a seafood species that is vegetarian or omnivorous, uses minimal energy, and generates minimal pollution, while preventing fish escapes and the spread of disease.

 Humans have accomplished countless feats of engineering, and will continue to do so.
-This film reminds us that the domestication of our food is an age-old tradition, and sometimes it’s best to look to the past before approaching the future.
+This film reminds us that the buy viagra from china domestication of our food is an age-old tradition, and sometimes it’s best to look to the past before approaching the future.
 Let’s embrace solutions that don’t create more problems!

 ‘Fish Meat’ is screened nationally and can be purchased on it’s website.